jing-sysu/PlanetScope-cloud-detection/readme.txt

 The main function is 'autoSTIACSS.m'

 The exampledata includes a time-series images (21 images, 10km*10km (3334*3334*4 pixels) per image) in a Mulga woodland in Alice Springs, Australia in 2019.

-The exampledata cannot upload temporarily, but it can be assessed by contacting me with email.
+Example data in Dropbox:https://www.dropbox.com/sh/veszf5lukz6x61k/AACMEZ1LWdjNopL7rvp3iovha?dl=0

 More details are shown in the 'autoSTIACSS.m'